xshinsou12345/flexible-jekyll/_posts/2017-09-10-transit-school.markdown

 <tbody>

 <tr>
-<td markdown="span">This project was an exploration into human centered design through understanding different design research methods and to experience the design process using a real problem.
+<td markdown="span" style="vertical-align: top; text-align: left;">This project was an exploration into human centered design through understanding different design research methods and to experience the design process using a real problem.
 The design challenge for this project was to create a digital experience or redesign a current digital app, to enhance the experience of commuting for Sheridan Students.</td>

 <td>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</td>

-<td markdown="span">Commuting to school is a large part of a student's life and often not, students use up 1-2 hours (or even more) everyday in their lives to get to their classes.
+<td markdown="span" style="vertical-align: top; text-align: left;">Commuting to school is a large part of a student's life and often not, students use up 1-2 hours (or even more) everyday in their lives to get to their classes.
 As using transit can be a bit dreadful and boring, how might we enhance the experience of commuting via transit to Sheridan Students?</td>

 <td>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</td>

-<td markdown="span">My role for this project encompasses everything from UX, UI, User Research, and Visual Design.
+<td markdown="span" style="vertical-align: top; text-align: left;">My role for this project encompasses everything from UX, UI, User Research, and Visual Design.
 This project took four months starting in September 2019.</td>

 </tr>